SQ3R Reading Strategy And How to Apply It

 And fortunately for you, there is an easy way to better remember what you read and improve your overall performance at school.
 Do we have your attention?

-In this post, we’ll tell you everything you need to know about the SQ3R reading comprehension method so that you can score amazing grades in all your classes ;)
+In this post, we’ll tell you everything you need to know about the SQ3R reading strategy so that you can score amazing grades in all your classes ;)

 In 1946, Francis P. Robinson, an American education philosopher, introduced the SQ3R in a book called Effective Study.